MUSC Student Handbook

 Partnerships with Student Organizations

-The OSD collaborates with the Multicultural Student Advisory Board (MSAB), Gospel Choir, Alliance for Hispanic Health (AHH), International Student Association (ISA), the Gay Straight Alliance (GSA), Native American Interest Group, Chinese Fellowship Group, Student Government Association (SGA) and other student organizations, including those from each of the six colleges, to provide diverse student programs, to advocate for relevant student issues, and to improve intercultural community education and knowledge.
+The OSD collaborates with the Multicultural Student Advisory Board (MSAB), Gospel Choir, Alliance for Hispanic Health (AHH), International Student Association (ISA), the Alliance for Equality (AFE), Native American Interest Group, Chinese Fellowship Group, Student Government Association (SGA) and other student organizations, including those from each of the six colleges, to provide diverse student programs, to advocate for relevant student issues, and to improve intercultural community education and knowledge.
 Programs offered include orientations, monthly cultural programs, lectures, health fairs, seminars, summer programs, noon lecture series, award ceremonies, and social events.
 OSD assists students in identifying and joining the organizations that best meet their interests, or establishing new organizations of interest.

 Student Support Services